-For example, I use my Citi Double Cash card to earn 2% cash back, unless I can beat that with another credit card.
-Here is a list of the credit cards that I use the most frequently:
+For example, I use my everyday card to earn 2% cash back, unless I can beat that with another credit card.
+Here are a few of the other credit cards that I use frequently:

 - Chase Freedom – 5% cash back on purchases in categories that rotate each quarter

 - Amazon Prime – 5% cash back on purchases at Amazon